AshAvalanche/ash-docs/docs/console/guides/blueprint/blueprint-configuration.md

 The Ash Console is currently in alpha and **not production-ready**.
 It is under active development and subject to breaking changes.
 :::

-We need to write a [blueprint](/docs/console/reference/blueprints) that defines all the entities needed to deploy a 5-node Avalanche devnet.
+We need to write [blueprints](/docs/console/reference/blueprints) that define all the entities needed to deploy a 5-node Avalanche devnet and to create the Subnet.
 For convenience, we have prepared the [devnet.yml](https://github.com/AshAvalanche/ash-rs/blob/ash-console-alpha/crates/ash_cli/examples/console/blueprint/devnet.yml) and [devnet-evm-subnet.yml](https://github.com/AshAvalanche/ash-rs/blob/ash-console-alpha/crates/ash_cli/examples/console/blueprint/devnet-evm-subnet.yml) blueprints for you.

 ## Download the blueprints